ermel272/grid-to-tin-conversion/README.md

 This project implements two known Raster (grid) to Triangle Irregular Network (TIN) converstion algorithms.
 The goal of the project is to compare the speed and error performance of both algorithms.
-The results of the experimentation can be seen in **paper.pdf**.
-The project was written with **Python 2.7**.
+The results of the experimentation can be seen [here][paper].
+The project was written with Python 2.7.

 ### Installation
 In the project root directory, run the following command: